Welcome to South Milford Surgery Online

 The surgery's annual report for 2014 is available to read below Annual_Practice_Report_March_2014.doc

 The action plan agreed with the patient group is available to read below

 The patient survey full results are available to read below

-We are pleased to announce that Dr Emma Cooper will be joining the surgery from May 2014 completing our GP line up.
+We are pleased to announce that Dr Emma Cooper has joined the surgery from May 2014.

-The GP's at the surgery now are; Dr Anne Mackenzie, Dr Steve Lovisetto, Dr Lisa King, Dr Kate Holden, Dr Shaun O'Connell, Dr Neil Metcalfe, Dr Lizzi Fathers and Dr emma Cooper.
+The GP's at the surgery now are; Dr Anne Mackenzie, Dr Steve Lovisetto, Dr Lisa King, Dr Kate Fearnley, Dr Shaun O'Connell, Dr Lizzi Fathers and Dr Emma Cooper.

 From January 2014 the partners at South Milford will be taking over as partners at Bramham Medical Centre where Dr Lovisetto has been working for the last two years.
 He will continue to work there but the other partners won't be working there.
 There is no intention to merge or join the surgeries and they will continue independently.
 The senior partner at Bramham is retiring and this will allow the surgery to continue and to provide a service to its patients.
 There should be no effect on South Milford.

 Choose the right NHS treatment for you in North Yorkshire

 A range of common illnesses and injuries can be treated at home by combining a well-stocked medicine cabinet with plenty of rest.
 This is the best choices for very minor illnesses and injuries.

 NHS 111 is a new service that provides confidential health advice and information by phone 24 hours a day, 7 days a week, every day of the year.
 You can call 111 when you need urgent medical help but it is not a 999 emergency.
 Calls are free from landlines and mobile phones.